-Debt, which is crucial to financing operations for the majority of companies, comes at a cost called interest.
-Interest expense has a direct bearing on the profitability of a company.
-And the company’s creditworthiness depends on how effectively it meets its interest obligations.
+Debt, which is crucial for most of the companies to finance operations, comes at a cost called interest.
+Interest expense has a direct bearing on the profitability of a company and its creditworthiness depends on how effectively it meets interest obligations.
 Therefore, Interest Coverage Ratio is one of the important criteria to factor in before making any investment decision.

-Interest Coverage Ratio suggests how many times the interest could be paid from earnings and gauges the margin of safety a firm has for paying interest.
+Interest coverage ratio suggests the number of times the interest could be paid from earnings and gauges the margin of safety a firm carries for paying interest.

-An interest coverage ratio lower than one suggests that the company is unable to fulfill its interest obligations and could default on repaying debt.
+An interest coverage ratio lower than 1.0 implies that the company is unable to fulfill its interest obligations and could default on repaying debt.
 A company that is capable of generating earnings well above its interest expense can withstand financial hardships.
-One should also track the company’s past performance to determine whether the interest coverage ratio has improved or worsened over a period of time.
+Definitely, one should also track the company’s past performance to determine whether the interest coverage ratio has improved or worsened over a period of time.

 The Winning Strategy

 Apart from having an Interest Coverage Ratio that is more than the industry average, adding a favorable Zacks Rank and a VGM Score of A or B to your search criteria should lead to better results.

 Price greater than or equal to 5: The stocks must all be trading at a minimum of $5 or higher.

 5-Year Historical EPS Growth (%) greater than X-Industry Median: Stocks that have a strong EPS growth history.